stho32/SQL-Optimization/README.md

 #### 2. CASE Statements

-- **Why They Are Slow:**
 - CASE statements applied to many rows can lead to complex and slow query execution.

 - **Ideas to Improve Performance:**
   - Convert CASE statements to subselects using UNIONs to simplify and speed up execution.

 #### 3. Join Types

-- **Why They Are Slow:**
 - Inefficient join types can lead to sizeable intermediate result sets and slow performance.

 - **Ideas to Improve Performance:**
   - Optimize join operations by using join hints like LEFT HASH JOIN or LEFT MERGE JOIN.